Updated: Nov 29, 2021

 Pinstripes: This has to do with the pins that go down your geckos back.
 If every single pin is present then it is considered a 100% pinstripe.
 If it is missing even one pin, then it is not considered 100%.
 If your gecko has pinning with several gaps between the pinning then it is considered a dash pin.

-There are many other traits you will probably hear about, but these are the main ones.
 Once you have an idea of what you are looking at then you will be able to figure out your projects and what you might want to focus on!